-We maintain a secured credit agreement with Wells Fargo Bank, N.A., which provides us with a secured revolving credit facility until September 1, 2014 of up to \$25.0 million, which, pursuant to an accordion feature, may be increased to \$35.0 million at our discretion.
+We maintain a secured credit agreement with Wells Fargo Bank, N.A., which provides us with a secured revolving credit facility until September 1, 2016 of up to \$25.0 million, which, pursuant to an accordion feature, may be increased to \$35.0 million at our discretion.
 The credit agreement contains a number of restrictions and covenants that generally limit our ability to, among other things, (1) incur additional debt, (2) undergo a change in ownership and (3) enter into certain transactions.
 The credit agreement also contains financial covenants that require us to meet certain specified financial tests and ratios, including, a maximum net income after taxes of not less than one dollar on a trailing four-quarter basis provided, that, there shall be added to net income all charges for impairment of goodwill and other intangibles and up to an aggregate of \$5.0 million of store asset impairment, and a minimum quick ratio of 1.25.
-The quick ratio is defined as our cash and near cash equivalents plus certain defined receivables divided by the borrowings outstanding.
-Our accounts receivable, general intangibles, inventory and equipment have been pledged to secure our obligations under the credit agreement.
+The quick ratio is defined as our cash plus cash equivalents, marketable securities and accounts receivable divided by the borrowings outstanding.
+Our accounts receivable and other rights to payment, general intangibles, inventory and equipment have been pledged to secure our obligations under the credit agreement.
 We must also provide financial information and statements to our lender.
-We were in compliance with all such covenants at May 3, 2014.
-There were no borrowings outstanding under the secured revolving credit facility at May 3, 2014 and February 1, 2014.
-We had open commercial letters of credit outstanding under our secured revolving credit facility of \$0.3 million at May 3, 2014 and February 1, 2014.
+We were in compliance with all such covenants at August 2, 2014.
+There were no borrowings outstanding under the secured revolving credit facility at August 2, 2014 and February 1, 2014.
+We had open commercial letters of credit outstanding under our secured revolving credit facility of \$0.5 million at August 2, 2014 and February 1, 2014.